 1. Choose High-Quality Source Videos

-The accuracy of AI transcription depends heavily on audio quality.
-For best results:
+AI transcription accuracy hinges on audio quality.

-- Avoid videos with heavy music overlays during speech
+- Avoid heavy music over the speech

-- Ensure speakers enunciate clearly
+- Find speakers who enunciate

 2. Review AI-Generated Transcripts

-While AI transcription is highly accurate, it's not perfect.
+AI is solid, not perfect.
 Always:

 - Review critical quotes for accuracy

-- Verify numbers, dates, and statistics
+- Verify numbers, dates, statistics

-- Listen to the audio for context when uncertain
+- Listen to the audio when uncertain

 3. Use Timestamps for Attribution

-- Include timestamps in your citations
+- Include timestamps in citations

-- Note the video title, date, and speaker name
+- Note the video title, date, and speaker

-- Document any edits for clarity (e.g., "[laughs]" or "[inaudible]")
+- Document edits like "[laughs]" or "[inaudible]"

 4. Respect Copyright and Fair Use

-When extracting quotes from videos:
+When pulling quotes from videos:

-- Attribute quotes properly to original speakers and sources
+- Attribute properly

 Advanced Techniques for Quote Extraction